By Dietitian Jill Place

 And that stress and lack of self-care in its many aspects lay waste to your gut and … with it … your immune system, intuition, and emotions.
 And make you then more susceptible to both mental and physical maladies?
 Well … you know what my answer will be …

-We know that the gut houses the immune system.
-And that its breakdown may cause stuff to link into the bloodstream that will activate the immune system.
+We know that the gut houses most of the immune system.
+And that its breakdown may cause stuff to leak into the bloodstream that will activate the immune system.

 And, at some point, cause it to go a bit nuts and attack your own tissues.
 But … because of the diagnosis medical model, as one recent study said, we’ve looked at these things … stress, gut, immunity, brain … all individually.